 It Gets Better: The first third of the book is devoted to backstory and Developing Doomed Characters, but once the tour begins, wheeeeeee!
 Also applies to all adaptations, which easily split into two halves — the first set in the mundane world, the second in the absurd one.

-It Was His Sled: The Reveal that the Golden Ticket contest is a way for Wonka to find an heir; some adaptations (most obviously the 2005 film) put Not His Sled twists on the ending to compensate for this.
+It Was His Sled: Between all the adaptations and parodies, The Reveal that the Golden Ticket contest is a way for Wonka to find an heir has become this; some adaptations (most obviously the 2005 film) pull Not His Sled twists to compensate.

 Squick: Augustus Gloop goes for a swim in chocolate intended for eating.
 A few days later someone in the world will be eating chocolate that a fat boy has been swimming around in for a few minutes....